TEALSK12/introduction-to-computer-science/lab_52.md

 2. What happens to the original ("master") sprite each time the spacebar is pressed?
 Does that seem useful?
 What role should the original sprite play now that we're cloning?

 3. Modify the program so that the original ("master") sprite hides at the beginning of the program and each new sprite appears when it is created.

+4. BONUS: Assign each clone a different value for some properties, such as speed, color, or size.
+Try controlling these values from the master sprite rather than having each clone choose its own.